barrenechea/ESP-UniPwn/esp32-scanner/README.md

 ## Troubleshooting

 ### No devices found
-- Ensure UniTree devices are powered on and BLE is enabled
+- Ensure Unitree devices are powered on and BLE is enabled
 - Check that you're within BLE range (typically <10m)
 - Verify device names match the expected patterns (G1_*, Go2_*, B2_*, H1_*, X1_*)
 - Enable `DEBUG_SCAN` to see all BLE devices being discovered